mindsnacks/MSEmojiChecksumCalculator/README.md

 ## Why?

 Checksums are a useful way to quickly check the contents of a bunch of data.
-The MD5 checksum spits out 16 bytes of essentially random data.
+The MD5 checksum spits out 16 bytes of random numbers.
 While this is great for computers, humans don't want to look at a huge hex string.
 The emoji checksum calculator spits out 4 emoji character hash.

 The caclulator uses 845 different emoji characters for a total of 509,831,700,625 unique hash codes.
 Good enough.